|

 A: Yes.
 Because the "H" word has many mystic, non-scientific connotations

-and misconceptions, some practitioners prefer to call it names that
+and misconceptions, some practitioners prefer to call it names that are

-Progressive Relaxation Techniques, Inner Advisor, Timeline Therapy
+Relaxation Techniques, Inner Advisor, Timeline Therapy (e.g., Age Regression,

-(e.g., Age Regression, Past Like Regression, Future Progression).
+Past Like Regression, Future Progression).
+These techniques share the

-relaxation and suggestibility.
+same characteristics: Concentration, relaxation and suggestibility.

 Q: